joshualiuxu/qcmi/README.md

 ## Usage

-Please see the document of qcmi.test.r
+Please see the document of qcmi.tutorial.r

 ## Contributing